genexyz/Videoapp-Frontend/README.md

 ```

 The deployment is already connected to the deployed server, so testing can be made easily.
-If you have any error to set up the local enviroment, feel free to test the client in the deployed url.
+If you have any error to set up the local environment, feel free to test the client in the deployed URL.

 ### Users to test

-To test the app you can use the followed users, which are already loaded in the cloud database
+To test the app you can use the following users, which are already loaded in the cloud database

 ```
 user1@example.com - password1$